DBJDBJ/curl/readme.md

 ## Some unavoidable prose first

 First of all [libcurl is old](https://curl.se/docs/history.html). in 2015 it was 17 years old.
 It is written in C and that is a good thing, I would do he same in 2022.
 But the whole project ethos is unmistakably "different"

 Further to that, for some reason https://github.com/curl/ has no `curl` and `libcurl` in two clearly divided projects aka "repos".
-I remember looking around in disbelief trying to found just a `libcurl`.
-Just a libcurl source code without curl, cmake, docs, circleci, plan9, zuul etc.
+I remember looking around in disbelief trying to find just a `libcurl`.
+Just a `libcurl` source code without curl, cmake, docs, circleci, plan9, zuul, etc.

 Truth to be told there is [pretty extensive web site](https://curl.se/), downloads page, downloads wizard (no windows), and all the other XX century paraphernalia.
 But, no `libcurl` github repo.

-Finally I downloaded binaries from [one site](https://skanthak.homepage.t-online.de/curl.html) and header from the official repo.
+Finally I downloaded binaries from [one site](https://skanthak.homepage.t-online.de/curl.html) and headers from the official repo.
 And that worketh.

-After a few years of usage, that is now refreshed with the latest curl and made available in this repo.
+After a few years of usage, that is now refreshed with the latest and made available in this repo.

 In any case Curl is by now a part of Windows 10.
-Before copy pasting code in here, definitely have a long play with it, from a cmd.exe,using many (many) [examples one can google out](https://rapidapi.com/blog/best-stock-api/).
+Before copy pasting code from here, definitely have a long play with curl on your command line,using many (many) [examples one can google out](https://rapidapi.com/blog/best-stock-api/).
 I tend to use [YH Finance](https://rapidapi.com/apidojo/api/yh-finance).
 No affiliation.

-In the mean time next is the libcurl "step 0":
+Lastly next part is the libcurl "step 0".

 <h1>CURL Most Basic Use-cases</h1>